scala-js/scala-js-website/doc/interoperability/export-to-javascript.md

 ## Exporting top-level methods

-While an `@JSExport`ed method inside an `@JSExport`ed object allows JavaScript code to call a "static" method, it does not feel like a top-level function from JavaScript's point of view.
+While an `@JSExport`ed method inside an `@JSExportTopLevel` object allows JavaScript code to call a "static" method, it does not feel like a top-level function from JavaScript's point of view.
-`@JSExportTopLevel` allows to export a method of a top-level object as a truly top-level function:
+`@JSExportTopLevel` can also be used directory on a method of a top-level object, which exports the method as a truly top-level function:

 {% highlight scala %}
 object A {